-At UNC-Chapel Hill, I have taught the following courses:
+At USC Annenberg, I will teach the following courses:

 In the past, I have taught both speech and mass communication courses, lecture courses and skills courses, service learning courses, online and face-to-face, and a number of courses that fulfill university diversity and intensive writing requirements.
 These courses are:

 - Case Studies in Public Relations

 - Communication & Culture

 - Independent Study (for graduate and undergrad students; topics include advocacy campaigns, online communities, and diversity in visual communication)

 - Intercultural Communication

 - Introduction to Mass Communication